tianocore-docs/edk2-BuildSpecification/13_build_reports/137_fd_section.md

 The line format is: "`%-20(key)s: %(value)s`" to ensure vertical alignment.

-* FD Name : %FD UI name: FD file base name%
+* FD Name : %FD file base name%
 * Base Address: %Base address for the FD image%
 * Size : %Size of the FD image%